 - ECOS Fruit + Veggie Wash contains a safer plant-derived surfactant that helps remove unwanted residues and contaminants.

 - Know the chemicals you bring into your home, especially if you have existing health problems or skin sensitivities.

 - Some ingredients in traditional cleaning products have been linked to allergies, asthma, eczema and even serious illnesses like cancer.

 - Disclosing ingredients isn’t required in the cleaning products industry, so look for brands that list ingredients on the label.

-- Look for products that are certified Safer Choice by the U.S. EPA – Safer Choice means that every ingredient in the product is the safest in its class and that it has met high standards for performance.
+- Look for products that are certified Safer Choice by the U.S. EPA, like our stainless steel polish and 90+ others by ECOS – Safer Choice means that every ingredient in the product is the safest in its class and that it has met high standards for performance.